Osmotic pressure

 Osmotic pressure is the minimum pressure which needs to be applied to a solution to prevent the inward flow of its pure solvent across a semipermeable membrane.

-It is also defined as the measure of the tendency of a solution to take in its pure solvent by osmosis.
-Potential osmotic pressure is the maximum osmotic pressure that could develop in a solution if it were separated from its pure solvent by a semipermeable membrane.
+Potential osmotic pressure is the maximum osmotic pressure that could develop in a solution if it was not separated from its pure solvent by a semipermeable membrane.

 Osmosis occurs when two solutions containing different concentrations of solute are separated by a selectively permeable membrane.
 Solvent molecules pass preferentially through the membrane from the low-concentration solution to the solution with higher solute concentration.
-The transfer of solvent molecules will continue until equilibrium is attained.
+The transfer of solvent molecules will continue until osmotic equilibrium is attained.

 Theory and measurement

-Jacobus van 't Hoff found a quantitative relationship between osmotic pressure and solute concentration, expressed in the following equation:
+Jacobus van 't Hoff derived thermodynamically a quantitative relationship between osmotic pressure and solute concentration, expressed in the following equation, where $x_w$ is the water activity: